-The configuration summary presents an expandable list of all the workflow-configured objects
+The configuration summary presents an expandable list of all the workflow-configured objects.

 - 1. To review the details for any given setting, click the corresponding arrow icon on the far right. - 2.
-To edit any given setting, click the corresponding pencil icon.
-Clicking the pencil icon will display the selected settings page in the workflow. - 3.
-When you're satisfied with the defined settings, click Deploy.
-Upon successfully deployment of the configuration, BIG-IP SSL Orchestrator will display a dashboard.
-See Figure 19.
+To edit any given setting, click the corresponding pencil icon to display the settings page in the workflow. - 3.
+When the desired settings have been defined, click Deploy.
+Upon successful deployment of the configuration, BIG-IP SSL Orchestrator will display a dashboard.
+See Figure 18.

-Figure 19: The configuration dashboard after deployment
+Figure 18: The configuration dashboard after deployment